Workers’ Compensation

 - Disputed Claim Settlement: When there is a dispute over whether you are eligible for benefits, both sides can compromise on a settlement.
 This type terminates future compensation for the injury.

-- STIPULATED ACCEPTANCE: When there is a dispute over whether you are eligible for benefits and the insurer admits it wrongfully denied the claim before a hearing occurs.
-In this case your claim is accepted and your attorney is paid a fee from the insurance company before you have to go in front of an administrative law judge.
+- Stipulated Acceptance: When there is a dispute over whether you are eligible for benefits and the insurer admits it wrongfully denied the claim before a hearing occurs.
+In this case, your claim is accepted and your attorney is paid a fee from the insurance company before you have to go in front of an administrative law judge.

 Let a Hillsboro, Oregon Workers’ Compensation Lawyer Fight for Your Rights